Last Updated: Feb 23, 2022

 (optional) Defines the location of credentials to be used by the DSI to authenticate to HPSS as

 LoginName.
 Defaults to HPSS_PRIMARY_AUTHENTICATOR.
-When this option points to a file, that file’s contents must be accessible to
+When this option points to a file, that file’s contents must be accessible to the GridFTP process which runs as the UID of the authenticated user.

 For unix authentication, you can put the